 Motorcycle Safety Gear Every Rider Should Own

-Even in warm temperatures, extended exposure to high winds can make your hands cold.
-Gloves will keep your hands warm and also dry in the event of an unexpected rainstorm.
-Warm, dry hands give you more control over your bike.
-Gloves also offer protection to your hands in a crash.
+Even in warm temperatures, your hands can get cold from exposure to high winds.
+Gloves keep your hands warm and dry if you come across an unexpected thunderstorm, and they give you more control over your bike.

-The classic leather jacket is an option, but the simple fact is that new jackets are designed specifically for bikers.
-They include built in armor plates in high-impact areas like the elbows, shoulders, and back.
-Some of the higher-end jackets include impact dispersion technology for added protection in a crash.
+You could choose to wear a classic leather jacket.
+However, newer jackets include armor plates in high-impact areas like your elbows, shoulders, and back.
+Some higher-end jackets include impact dispersion technology for added protection in a crash.

-Kevlar-reinforced denim looks and feels like a pair of regular jeans and offers abrasion resistance generally in the seat and knees.
-As you move along the spectrum, pants include everything from extra padding to armor.
+Kevlar-reinforced denim looks and feels like a pair of regular jeans and usually offers abrasion resistance in the seat and knees.
+As you move along the spectrum of options, pants include everything from extra padding to armor.

 All this gear might seem like a big investment.
 After all, you probably didn't buy a bike thinking you would need a new wardrobe.
-Just remember, an investment in motorcycle safety gear will give you the peace of mind you need to truly enjoy the ride.
+Just remember, this motorcycle safety gear helps you stay safe, relax, and enjoy the ride.